rak-shit/Github-User-Search/README.md

 We also did not use any kind of state management tools.
 We just used the normal react `useState` to manage the state of the app.
 We did not need the use of `Redux` because the data in this app is flowing in just single direction i.e from `AutoComplete` to `User` components.

 Just in case if I had to use Redux then I would have just one reducer to maintain the state.
 I would use `thunk` to make the API call.

+I would also like to add TypeScript to this to make the code much readable and error free.
+Since this is a very small single page app I did not choose to do that.
+Also, there aren't many state variables and props to maintain.

+This pretty much sums up the architecture of the app :)